The Doyle Collection (“Doyle”, “we” or “us”) is committed to protecting and respecting your privacy.

 This Privacy Notice is issued on behalf of each company within The Doyle Collection, so when we refer to The Doyle Collection, we or us in this Notice, we are referring to the relevant company in The Doyle Collection responsible for processing your personal data.
 Doyle Hotels (Holdings) Limited is the controller of and responsible for the Doyle Collection website.

-This includes when you, or someone on your behalf, requests information from us, contact us (or we contact you), make a booking, use our websites, link to or from our websites, connect with us via social media, through our central reservations or hotels, or any other engagement we have with you (regardless of where you are based).
+This includes when you, or someone on your behalf, requests information from us, contacts us (or we contact you), make a booking, use our websites, links to or from our websites, connects with us via social media, through our central reservations or hotels, or any other engagement we have with you (regardless of where you are based).

 Please read the following carefully to understand our use of personal data.
-Please note that the Policy relates only to the personal data of living individuals.
+Please note that the Notice relates only to the personal data of living individuals.

 Information we may collect from or about you

-We may collect and process personal data including the following in the course of providing services to you, which could contain your personal data:
+We may collect and process personal data in the course of providing services to you, which could contain your personal data including the following: